Food businesses must register their business with their local council and comply with food law.

 - you keep written records of how you manage food safety hazards

-You should be aware that food businesses are required to put in place food safety management procedures based on the principles of HACCP (hazard analysis critical control point).
-In practice, this means that you must have documented procedures in place to manage food safety hazards in your business.
+You must put food safety management procedures in place based on the principles of HACCP (hazard analysis critical control point).
+In practice, this means that you must have documented procedures to manage food safety hazards in your business.
 Guides such as the Safe Catering Pack, safer food better business and industry guides will assist you in meeting this legal requirement.